 A pop up requires a much smaller investment than a permanent store, which means the retailer can figure out what works without the huge commitment.
 It also allows them to be more innovative – they can test out more ideas and see what resonates with customers.

 What kind of impact has the pop up had on the way we shop then?
-Here are four ways that the power of the pop-up shop is being felt throughout the retail industry:
+Here are four ways that the power of the pop-up shop is being felt throughout the retail industry and seven ideas for your business.

 Pop-ups as marketing